by Terry Heick

 22. QR Codes help accommodate mobile learning

-23. 3G is nearly ubiquitous and 4G is getting more common.
-(And even a disconnected smartphone is 100xs more useful than a calculator.)
+23. Even a disconnected smartphone is 100xs more useful than a calculator

 24. Podcasts (a technology underused in the classroom) can be recorded, shared, broadcast, saved, or socialized anywhere